joaogpiva/discordic-tutor/README.md

-# untitled-scryfall-fetcher
+# Discordic Tutor

-discord bot written in python just for educational purposes
+A Discord bot written in Python just for educational purposes